Skip to content

 Your resting heart rate (RHR) is how many times your heart beats per minute while your body’s at rest.
 It provides a rough snapshot of your heart health and longevity.

-That’s why it’s crucial to get an accurate gauge of your heart health, before disease sets in.
-Your resting heart rate is one simple way to do that.
+As heart problems are the leading cause of death, it’s crucial to get an accurate gauge of your heart health before any chronic issues set in.
+Keeping tabs on your resting heart rate is one simple way to do that.

 This article will explore what a “normal” RHR is, what your resting heart rate says about you, and how to improve your heart health.